cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_04_users_app_and_db_by_helm.md

 - For others, like labels, you need to delete the old installation before reinstalling the new one. `helm delete <release-name>`
 - The release name are the first two words (adjective+animal) of the name of the users-db and users-app pods in `kubectl get pods`.
 - For step 3, if you can't create a new ads.
-  - check if the new variables are known inside the pods: `kubectl exec -it <ads-app-...> bash` and do `export` to see what
+  - check if the new variables are known inside the pods: `kubectl exec -it <ads-app-...> bash` and do `export` to see what the environment variables are.
   - check kubectl logs <ads-app-...> on both pods